kilpkonn/msc-thesis/main.typ

 For example, Agda has a tool called Agsy that is used for term search, and Idris has this built into its compiler.

 === Term search in Agda
-#todo("Is agsy first?, fix next sentences...")
-Agda is one of the "more famous" languages that has tools leveraging term search.
-In @dependently-typed-programming-in-agda they describe Agda as a dependently typed functional programming language and also a proof assistant.
+Agda @dependently-typed-programming-in-agda is a dependently typed functional programming language and also a proof assistant.
+It is one of the first languages that has tools leveraging term search.
-We'll be more interested in the proof assistants as they are the ones leveraging the term search to help the programmer with coming up with proofs.
+We'll be more interested in the proof assistant part of Agda as it is the one leveraging the term search to help the programmer with coming up with proofs.
 As there are many alternatives we've picked two that seem the most popular or relevant for our use case.
 We chose Agsy as this is the well known tool that comes with Agda and Mimer that attempts to improve on Agsy.